 The report includes state-specific measures of lung cancer incidence, adult smoking prevalence, estimated percent of radon tests at or above the U.S. EPA action level, five-year survival, early diagnosis, surgery as part of the first course of treatment, lack of treatment, and screening among those at high risk.

-Incidence data for Kansas 2014-2018 and Nevada 2013-2017 are from CDC’s WONDER Online Database United States Cancer Statistics as data from these states were not included in the NAACCR data submission.
+Incidence data for Arkansas are for 2017-2021 from CDC’s WONDER Online Database United States Cancer Statistics as data from this state for 2021 and 2022 were not included in the NAACCR data submission.
+Data for Indiana are for 2018-2021 as 2022 was not available.

 Trend data reflect the percent change between the most recent year of data and those five years earlier if the change was statistically significant at the .05 level.
 If the change was not statistically significant, the trend was labeled as “flat.”